 Global Policy Forum

-This section posts articles, documents and national statements on the UN financial situation, including the status of member states' payments to the UN and how some countries, including in particular the US, fail to pay on time and in full.
+The General Analysis section has articles, documents and national statements on the UN financial situation, including the status of member states' payments to the UN and how some countries, including in particular the US, fail to pay on time and in full.

 Financing the United Nations (March 2009)